RY997/Thesis/thesis.typ

 = Introduction

 In the digital age, the demand for computer scientists has witnessed a remarkable surge, resulting in an increasing number of students choosing computer-related majors in universities.
 This influx of students, however, has led to larger class sizes, presenting challenges to conventional teaching methods.

-In response to this issue, Artemis, an open-source learning platform designed for large computer science classes [KS18], introduces an innovative teaching philosophy known as interactive learning.
-Interactive learning represents a paradigm shift in education, emphasizing active student participation, collaboration, and real-time feedback [ABC20].
+In response to this issue, Artemis, an open-source learning platform designed for large computer science classes @krusche2018artemis, introduces an innovative teaching philosophy known as interactive learning.
 Unlike traditional lecture-based methods, interactive learning encourages students to engage with course content through discussions, problem-solving activities, and hands-on experiences.

 Artemis's incorporation of interactive learning principles goes beyond traditional teaching approaches, providing students with a more dynamic and personalized learning experience.
-This approach not only enhances scalability and adaptability [Kru21] but also fosters a deeper understanding of complex concepts by promoting active involvement in the learning process.
+This approach not only enhances scalability and adaptability @krusche2021interactive but also fosters a deeper understanding of complex concepts by promoting active involvement in the learning process.

-In the realm of computer science education, where programming plays a pivotal role [SSV20], practical hands-on experience is crucial for students to grasp programming concepts effectively [THH17].
+In the realm of computer science education, where programming plays a pivotal role @scherer2020meta, practical hands-on experience is crucial for students to grasp programming concepts effectively @teusner2017aspects.
 Recognizing this, Artemis leverages interactive learning to transform the learning experience, offering a platform that encourages exploration, collaboration, and critical thinking among students.

 Moreover, Artemis holds the potential to extend the benefits of interactive learning beyond traditional classroom interactions.
 By integrating dynamic programming exercise creation into the platform, Artemis can further amplify the advantages of interactive learning, providing tailored and adaptive content that aligns with individual student needs.
 This evolution in teaching methods not only addresses the challenges of larger class sizes but also ensures a more engaging and effective learning environment in the digital age.